qbil-org/tutorials/README.md

 * Developing an application, service, or pipeline that you intend others in the lab to use.
 * Working with multiple collaborators using different machines/configurations/etc.

-Additionally, you may want to keep in mind having just the bare minimum for your application to be useful instead of spending time on building a pipeline you and others do not need.
+Additionally, you want to balance your present need of running experiments and with the future rewards of building a pipeline/automation that improves a workflow OR is something that can be built upon.

 ## IDE/Text Editors
 There are many text editors that you can use and each have their own advantages/disadvantages.
 Vim, atom, sublime, VScode and notepad++ are some of the popular text editors out there, but use whatever you are accustomed to or is easier for you. **Generally, if you have not had extensive experience with a particular text editor, we recommend VSCode because it is easy to pick up, become proficient, and scales with your growth well via its extensions/add-ons**.
 See [tutorial](vscode.md) on VS Code